Q: What is a teacher credential file?

-What are the benefits of having a Credential File?
-A Credential File is an essential component of your job search in education.
+A: A Credential File is an essential component of your job search in education.
 Having your file submitted to a school system is generally a required part of applying to teach.
 In addition, a credential file is a secure location for your evaluations and recommendations, allows our office to refer your name and background information to employers, ensures that you have all the information you need to begin a job search, and links you to up-to-date resources to prepare you for this process.

-What is the cost?
-The cost has remained unchanged for several years, and covers the expense of storing materials and mailing your credentials to employers.
-Costs are assessed for one recruitment year (September 1 through August 31).
+A: The cost covers the expense of storing materials and mailing your credentials to employers.
+Costs are assessed for one recruitment year (Sept.
+1 through Aug.
+31):

 • Current students: $20 to open your file and have it sent to 5 employers during one recruiting year

 • Additional sets (after above 5): $3 per set, payable at the time of request

 • Alumni: $30 for the above package of services

 • Mailing the Vacancy Listing (free on-line): $20 per recruitment year to registered candidates

 • Faxing credentials to an approved employer: $10

 Please notify our office when you accept a position.
 This is necessary for two reasons: employment ethics requires that you stop looking for positions when you accept one and that we stop sending your materials when you accept a position, and we are obligated to report placement statistics each year for all graduating students.

-What about letters of recommendation?
-Ask for letters to be written on the forms provided here or on institutional letterhead, making sure your name is on the recommendation form.
+A: Ask for letters to be written on the forms provided here or on institutional letterhead, making sure your name is on the recommendation form.
 Only names listed on your registration form will be included in your file.
-The maximum number of recommendations is 5.
-Candidates normally need only 3 when applying for positions.
-Student Teacher Evaluations are not considered as part of your 5 written recommendations.
+The maximum number of recommendations is five.
+Candidates normally need only three references when applying for positions.
+Student Teacher Evaluations are not considered as part of your five letters of written recommendation.

-May I add or delete recommendations?
-Yes.
+A: Yes.
 You can add a name by requesting in writing or indicating on a reactivation form.
-Keep in mind that your total number allowed is 5.
-Alumni who have not paid the annual fee can add recommendations for $3.00 each.
+Keep in mind that your total number allowed is five.
+Alumni who have not paid the annual fee can add recommendations for $3 each.
 You can delete a name by requesting in writing or indicating on the reactivation form, and that letter will be permanently removed.
 It is strongly recommended that your Student Teacher Evaluation not be removed from your file.
 In addition, writers may ask that their letters be removed from a file by contacting our office.
 When this happens, we notify the student or alumnus that this has occurred.

-May I see my recommendations?
-Yes.
+A: Yes.
 Review your recommendations or evaluations by stopping in the Career Development & Placement Center weekdays between 9 a.m. and 5 p.m.
 You may not receive copies of the file materials, as that would jeopardize the security of the system.

-A: A few districts have gone to this policy.
-If you do apply to one of these out-of-state districts, you simply need to plan ahead and allow enough time to bring it in so we can add the sealed materials to your envelope of completed materials and mail it.
+A: A few districts have implemented a one-envelope policy.
+If you apply to one of these out-of-state districts, you simply need to plan ahead and allow enough time to bring it in so we can add the sealed materials to your envelope of completed materials and mail it.
 Postage costs can be reimbursed exactly if you call a day ahead to arrange that, or you can pay a flat fee of $3.

-Are my resume and transcripts included in my file?
-No. The file contains a data sheet, courses completed, recommendations, and Student Teacher Evaluations.
+A: No. The file contains a data sheet, courses completed, recommendations, and Student Teacher Evaluations.
 Transcripts must be obtained from the Registrar.
 Normally, applicants send an unofficial (and often incomplete) copy of their transcripts when they apply, and purchase an official copy only when hired.

-How and when should I send my file to potential employers?
-When the file is complete, fill out a Credential Request Form, available in the Career Development & Placement Center, or telephone our office at 605-626-2372.
-Credentials are processed within 24-hours.
+A: When the file is complete, fill out a Credential Request Form, available in the Career Development and Placement Center, or telephone our office at 605-626-2371.
+Credentials are processed within 48-busines hours.
 Do not wait until an interview is scheduled, thinking you will hand-carry your file.
 If caught in a tight time crunch, be prepared to spend $10 to have the file faxed to the interviewer.
 The best approach is to have your file sent when you apply to a specific teaching or coaching position in a given system.
-Normally, your application file in a system is complete only when you have submitted your letter, resume, district application form, file, and transcript.
+Normally, your application file in a system is complete only when you have submitted your letter, résumé, district application form, file, and transcript.
 Do not have your file sent when sending letters of inquiry, as this could be quite costly.

-How do I make changes in my file?
-You may change information at the Career Development & Placement Center in the NSU Student Center, Room 217.
+A: You may change information at the Career Development & Placement Center in the NSU Student Center, Room 240.
 Alumni may call to arrange necessary changes or updates.
 Once changes are made, please review your file's contents.
 Be sure to keep your name, address, and phone information current - it's your responsibility.

-is a listing of jobs that we generate at the Career Development & Placement Center.
-The Vacancy Listing is available online at no charge.
-If you do not have access to the Internet and need to have the Vacancy Listing mailed, you must let us know and pay the $20 fee to cover postage.
+is a listing of jobs that is generated at the Career Development & Placement Center.
+This site is available to students and NSU alumni online at no charge.
+If you do not have access to the Internet and need to have a current employment listing mailed, you must let us know and pay the $20 fee to cover postage.